 Concessions offered for

 Please contact me via phone or email if you would like to know more or just want to ask more questions and find out what is involved when you come to therapy.
 I am happy to answer any questions and talk you through the process.
-My business contact email is email@example.com
+I can be contacted via phone or email or through my website.

-I can offer sessions from 0900am to midday on Friday, Saturday and Sunday.
+I can offer sessions from 1230 on Friday (in person).
 During the week my availability is 1700 to 2100 depending on your needs.
 I offer face to face, online and phone.

 With experience of both face-to-face and remote sessions I can provide a range of ways for us to work together.
 To see what might be best, I offer a free 15-minute initial telephone/video consultation.
 This is your chance to ask questions, express any concerns you may have and see if counselling might be for you and how we could work together.
 Please do get in touch - I’m ready to listen.

-During the first session, I will invite you to share about what issue brought you into seek counselling, and I will explain my methods of work and the confidentiality policy I abide by.
+During the first session, I will invite you to share about what issue brought you into seek counselling, answer any questions you might have and explain the confidentiality policy by which I abide.

-Appointments are usually arranged on a weekly basis and we can discuss and plan these together when we meet.
+Appointments are usually arranged on a weekly basis (though you might prefer twin monthly via zoom).
+We can discuss and plan these together when we meet.
 I can offer short term work (typically 6-12 sessions) or longer term work depending on what is needed and what you feel will work best for you.